- Proactive measures for keeping your data safe this holiday season

-Cyber Monday is one of the most anticipated shopping days of the year, and it is imperative that consumers shop smart and keep cybersecurity at the top of their minds.
+Black Friday and Cyber Monday, often referred to with just the acronym BFCM, is one of the most anticipated shopping times of the year, and consumers must shop smart and keep cybersecurity at the top of their minds to protect themselves.

 - HTTP vs. HTTPS protocol

-But before the differences can be explained, it is important to understand the components of a URL.
-Doepud has a great breakdown on this topic that can be accessed here.
+But before the differences can be explained, it is vital to understand the components of a URL.
+Doepud has a great breakdown on this topic.

 Check Out as a Guest

 When checking out, check out as a guest.
-Do not sign in using email, social media or other methods.
-If PayPal is an option, use that in order to limit the amount of personal information you are putting out there.
+Do not sign in using email, social media, or other methods.
+If PayPal is an option, use that in order to limit the amount of personal or credit card information exchanged or stored with sites.